Spring Awakening (musical): Act II

 At Moritz's funeral, each of the children drops a flower into his grave as Melchior laments the passing of his friend while touching on the factors that led to his death, including the way his parents treated him ("Left Behind").

 Back at school, the schoolmaster and teacher feel the need to call attention away from Moritz, whose death was a direct result of their actions.
 They search through Moritz's belongings and find the essay on sex which Melchior wrote for him.
 They seize the opportunity to lay the blame of Moritz's death on Melchior, and although Melchior knows that he is not to blame, he knows there is nothing he can do to fight them and is expelled as a result ("Totally Fucked").

 Elsewhere that night, Hänschen meets up with his shy and delicate classmate Ernst.
 Ernst tells Hänschen about his plans to become a pastor after school, and Hänschen shares his pragmatic outlook on life.
 He is amazed with how Ernst has remained so innocent despite the horrible things happening around them.
 They kiss and Ernst reveals that he loves Hänschen. ("The Word of Your Body (Reprise)").

 Wendla has become ill, and her mother takes her to visit a doctor.
 He gives her some medication and assures them both that Wendla is suffering from anemia and will be fine, but takes Wendla's mother aside and tells her that Wendla is pregnant.
 When her mother confronts her with this information, Wendla is completely shocked, not understanding how it could have happened.
 She realizes that her mother lied to her about how babies are made.
 Although she berates her mother for leaving her ignorant, her mother rejects the guilt and insists Wendla tell her who the child's father is.
 Wendla reluctantly surrenders a passionate note Melchior sent her after they consummated their relationship.
 She reflects somberly on her current condition and the circumstances that precipitated it, but resolves with optimism about her future child ("Whispering").

+The 2018 production of Spring Awakening at the University of Kansas (Lawrence, KS).